 - Provide sufficient and appropriate training.

 - Facilitate an orientation to the company and its culture.

 - Invite interns to get involved with company activities.

 - Offer timely and regular feedback for the intern.

 - Allow interns time for guided reflection before, during, and after their experience.

 - If unpaid, ensure all work assigned meets the Department of Labor’s six criteria (listed above).

-Employers may post internships with The University of South Florida St. Petersburg Career Center through Recruit-A-Bull.
+Employers may post internships with The University of South Florida St. Petersburg Career Center through Handshake.
 For unpaid internships, specific learning objectives must be provided, and employers must be FLSA compliant.
 Please note, the Career Center does not offer academic credit for internship experiences and several colleges and majors have specific internship requirements.
 Contact the Employer Relations Coordinator for more information.

 Campus Location: SLC 2300